Wouldn’t you love to make more video content? If you’re like 83% of marketers, the answer is a resounding “yes!”

 Windows offers Windows Movie Maker, which isn’t as intuitive or fully featured as iMovie, but can still get the job done as needed.

 If you don’t have access to a desktop, or are using your phone to shoot, you can handle all your editing right on your phone for free (or cheap).
-Here’s our guide to the top editing apps for mobile from 2016.
+Here’s our guide to the top editing apps for mobile.

 Borrow from friends or family.
 Check attics and basements for forgotten gear.
 Especially if this is a new venture for you, you might be surprised at the number of people willing to lend a helping hand.